UWNetworksLab/uProxy-p2p/README.md

 on your test phone, then connect it to your computer and accept the connection on the phone.
 Then, on your computer, install the app on the phone using a command like `adb install -r build/dev/uproxy/android/platforms/android/build/outputs/apk/android-debug.apk`.
 You may then launch the app from the phone.
-Rerunning this command will close the app and replace it with a new version, but will not overwrite saved state on the device.
+Rerunning this command should close the app and replace it with a new version, but will not overwrite saved state on the device.

+If you encounter an error or want to delete uProxy from your phone, you can do so via `Settings -> Apps -> uProxy`, or by long-pressing the uProxy icon in the Apps chooser.

 ### Fixing compilation and setup